 - Keep Mavyret and all medicines out of reach of children.

 Where can I find more information about Mavyret?

-- Recommendations on the HIV-related uses of Mavyret, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, prepared by the , the , and the HIV Medicine Association of the Infectious Diseases Society of America.
+- Recommendations on the HIV-related uses of Mavyret, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV.

-- Recommendations on the HIV-related uses of Mavyret, from the HCV Guidance: Recommendations for Testing, Managing, and Treating Hepatitis C, prepared by the American Association for the Study of Liver Diseases and the Infectious Diseases Society of America.
+- Recommendations on the HIV-related uses of Mavyret, from the HCV Guidance: Recommendations for Testing, Managing, and Treating Hepatitis C.

 - This Patient Version drug summary is based on the following FDA label(s): Tablet (film coated), pellet.
-The Patient Counseling Information section of the label includes information for people taking Mavyret.
+The Patient Package Insert and Instructions For Use include information for people taking Mavyret.

 - The American Hospital Formulary Service (AHFS) Patient Medication Information for glecaprevir and pibrentasvir available from MedlinePlus.

 - Mavyret-related research studies, from .
 (The ClinicalTrials.gov search can be modified so that you can get results that better match your interests.)

 Last Reviewed: September 20, 2023